Stig1/PHP-User-Interface-Class/README.md

     <div></div>

-To add attributes simply make a function call to the element where the function name represents the attribute and the parameter representing the value.
+To add attributes simply make a function call to the element where the function name represents the attribute and the parameter represents the value.

   	$div = UI::div();
   	$div->id("myDiv");